MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/chaining-functions.md

 # [Python](#tab/python)

-Create and register the semantic functions.
+Create and register the prompts.

 ```python
 my_joke_prompt = """Tell a short joke about {{$INPUT}}."""